Sør-Varanger Municipality: Establishment of municipality

-The municipality of Sør-Varanger was established on 1 July 1858 when the southern district of the municipality of Vadsø (population: 1,171) was separated to form the new municipality.
+The municipality of Sør-Varanger was established on 1 July 1858 when the large Vadsø Municipality (population: 1,171) was divided and the part located south of the Varangerfjorden became the new Sør-Varanger municipality.
 The borders of the municipality have not changed since that time.

+On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
+Previously, it had been part of the old Finnmark county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Finnmark county.

 Coat of arms

 The coat of arms was granted on 16 April 1982.
 The official blazon is "Per bend rayonny Or and gules" (Skrådelt av gult og rødt ved tretunget flammesnitt).
 This means the arms have a field (background) with a diagonal line in the shape of flames.
 Above the line, the field has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 Below the line, the field has a tincture of gules (red).
 The arms show three flames along the division of the field.
 The division of the shield symbolizes the importance of the number three: The three main sources of income are agriculture, mining, and fishing; the municipality also has three main rivers (Neiden, Pasvikelva, and Jakobselva) that form the borders of Norway, Russia, and Finland; and there are three cultures in the municipality: Norwegians, Finns, and Sami.
 The arms were designed by Sissel Sildnes.